 Does the thought of getting in front of the camera give you hives?
 Or maybe not that extreme, but you’re just worried that you’ll look and feel incredibly uncomfortable and awkward.

 Trust me, I think most of us moms, while we want beautiful photos of our kids, would rather be behind the camera instead of in front of it.

 But it’s time to change that thinking.
 You matter.
 Your kids want to see YOU in photos with them.
 So instead of avoiding having our own photos taken, let’s talk about ways to feel less awkward in front of the camera.

 These are my tried and true tips.
-They are just as important for myself when I’m having my photos taken as when I’m photographing other moms.
+They are just as important for me when I’m having my photos taken as when I’m photographing other moms.

 So here we go, four steps for feeling less awkward for family photos.